benjspriggs/Group4/src/main/scala/interactive/General SQL.md

 # General SQL Translation

-This is a limited description of how Interactive Mode statements are translated into SQL.
+This is a general description of how Interactive Mode statements are translated into SQL.

 Also, for each of these blocks, the general form for each of the